Jewelry Blog

 Complete Guide To Colored Diamonds

-Shop our collection of colored diamond rings.
+Shop our collection of colored diamonds.

 What is a Colored Diamond?

-Colored diamonds, especially those in red, blue, and pink, are very valuable.
+Colored diamonds, especially those in red, blue, and pink, are extremely valuable.
 The intensity of the color is one of the key factors determining the value of a colored diamond, with more vivid colors generally being more valuable.

 The Different Diamond Colors